WVDNR outlines scope of operation in Wildlife Management Areas, other programs

-BERKELEY SPRINGS — West Virginia Division of Natural Resources oversees 112 Wildlife Management Areas (WMAs), encompassing 1,485,920 acres located throughout the state, and focuses on habitat and forest management, according to information provided Sunday during the West Virginia Legislature's November interim meetings.
+berkeley springs, w.va. – West Virginia Division of Natural Resources oversees 112 Wildlife Management Areas (WMAs), encompassing nearly 1.5 million acres located throughout the state, and focuses on habitat and forest management, according to information provided Sunday during the West Virginia Legislature’s November interim meetings.

 Their main focus, however, is habitat and forest management.

-Johansen said that the annual budget for the program is around $35 million.
-And he noted that the state does not pay revenue to land holding companies (typically timber and coal companies) who enter into license agreements with the program for land management.
+Johansen said that the annual budget for the program is around $35 million. and he noted that the state does not pay revenue to land holding companies (typically timber and coal companies) that enter into license agreements with the program for land management.

 Lastly, in response to a question about WMA gaps in Kanawha, Raleigh and Boone counties, he said that a big announcement will take place early next year regarding a WMA development in the Madison area of Boone County.